The Ugly Truth About Love

 Me: "My new staff is struggling.
 I am not going to be able to make it to your mom's for dinner; I have to explain this process to them once again."

-Some of these may seem innocent enough, but they are wrought with Victim and Saver roles which leads to "traps" in the relationship.
+Some of these may seem innocent enough, but they are rife with Victim and Saver roles, which create "traps" in the relationship.

 Or, in my case, I would take on too much responsibility and take on her problems: "Her flower business is struggling, but it is probably my fault because I didn't work hard enough on her website to get her better rankings and more leads.
 I'm going to push client work aside and work on her site all day tomorrow."

-Our problem is we didn't outline our respective values.
-Instead, she either focused on making me happy per her unstated values, or I expected her to make me happy based on my unstated values, and visa-versa.
+Our problem is that we didn't outline our respective values.
+Instead, she either focused on making me happy per her unstated values, or I expected her to make me happy based on my unstated values, and vice versa.

 Newsflash: People can't solve your problems for you because even if they did, you wouldn't be happy.